Chiriyakhana (novel): Television

-These adaptations have helped introduce new generations to this classic mystery and have contributed to the enduring popularity of Byomkesh Bakshi as a character.
+This adaptation marked the end of the first season of the classic series and cemented Rajit Kapur's popularity as Byomkesh Bakshi.

 Publication

 Chiriyakhana has been published multiple times, both individually and as part of collections of Byomkesh Bakshi stories.
 An English translation titled The Menagerie and Other Byomkesh Bakshi Mysteries is available, making the story accessible to a wider audience.

 The story continues to be popular among fans of detective fiction and is often included in discussions and analyses of classic Bengali literature.

 Legacy

 Chiriyakhana remains one of the most popular and widely discussed stories in the Byomkesh Bakshi series.
 Its complex plot, well-developed characters, and atmospheric setting have captivated readers for generations.
-The novella's intriguing narrative and thought-provoking themes have contributed to its enduring popularity in Bengali literature and solidified its place as a classic in the detective fiction genre.
+The novel's intriguing narrative and thought-provoking themes have contributed to its enduring popularity in Bengali literature and solidified its place as a classic in the detective fiction genre.